ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 The "yml" filename extension is still used.
 The simultaneous usage of two filename extensions in the same context might cause interoperability issues
-(e.g. when both a "config.yaml" and a "config.yml" are present).
+(e.g., when both a "config.yaml" and a "config.yml" are present).

 ## YAML and JSON {#int-yaml-and-json}